chef/chef-web-docs/chef_master/source/config_rb_supermarket.rst

 This configuration file has the following settings for reporting to a StatsD server:

 ``default['supermarket']['statsd_port']``
    The port on which the service is to listen.
+Default value: ``nil``.

 ``default['supermarket']['statsd_url']``
    The URL to which reporting metrics are sent.
+Default value: ``nil``.

 URLs
 -----------------------------------------------------
-This configuration file has the following settings for URLs:
+Use these settings to

 ``default['supermarket']['chef_blog_url']``
    Default value: ``"https://www.#{node['supermarket']['chef_domain']}/blog"``.